 means interest rate and foreign exchange contracts covered by Annex III to the previous version of the Banking Consolidation Directive (i.e. Directive (2000/12/EC) and off balance sheet contracts based on equities which are not traded on a recognised or designated investment exchange or other exchange where they are subject to daily margin requirements, excluding any foreign exchange contract with an original maturity of 14 calendar days or less.

-other assets requirement overseas person own funds own funds requirement parent has the meaning given in Table 5.2.3(5) (e) (Other assets requirement).
+other assets requirement has the meaning given in Table 5.2.3(5) (e) (Other assets requirement).